Car, jeep, scooter, and bicycle rentals

-To rent a car or jeep you need to show your driver's license (from your home country) and your passport (a photocopy is usually sufficient).
-For a car or jeep you are required to put down a deposit (usually 200-250 CUC) either in cash or in the form of a credit card hold, until you return the vehicle.
-To rent a scooter you need only your passport, and to rent a bicycle they usually ask only for your name, hotel, and room number.
+To rent a car, jeep, motorcycle, ATV or scooter you need to show your driver's license (from your home country) and your passport (a photocopy is usually sufficient).
+The International Driver's Permit is usually not mandatory, as long as they can read yours (i.e. written in an extended Roman-based alphabet).
+You may be required to put down a deposit either in cash or in the form of a credit card hold, until you return the vehicle.
+To rent a bicycle they usually ask only for your name, hotel, and room number.

 Note that in every resort in Cayo Santa Maria, bicycles are no longer part of the all-inclusive package.
 Bicycle rental centers ($) are located within the commercial centers called Pueblo (aka Plaza): Plaza La Estrella, Plaza Las Dunas, and Plaza Las Terrazas.